 The Project is providing a 10 to 12 foot wide driveway easement for all four lots on which the dwellings will be located.
 If the project were a standard condominium or townhome development wherein all four units are attached, the project as designed would not require an exception.
 In condominium or townhome developments the driveway along with the land surrounding the units are held in common and vehicular access easements would be secured through the condominium association Covenants, Restrictions, and Conditions (CC&Rs).
 CCMC Section 15.10.700.C requiring street frontage or street frontage for land lots through a stem or flag with a minimum 10 foot wide stem for adjoining lots is more applicable to single family lots.
 This project is consistent in design and function with condominium and attached townhome developments.
-The key difference is that each resident will own the dwellings in common.
-The Project is consistent in design and attached townhome developments.
-The foot with condominium and attached townhome developments.
-The key difference is that each resident will own the dwellings in common.
-The Project is consistent in design and attached townhome developments.
+The key difference is that each resident will own the dwelling as well as the land around it as opposed to all four residents owning the land around the dwellings in common.
+The Project is consistent in design and function with condominium and attached townhome developments.
 The 70 foot lot width does not allow for three 10 foot wide stems because the driveway would be 30 feet wide, diminishing the ability to provide a viable living space.
 The exception findings are in the Resolution No. 2017-P012 (Attachment No.1)